 To make this soap, first you’ll need to gather up a jar full of forsythia flowers.
 I pick just the yellow part and leave most of the green stem ends behind, because the blossoms help give the natural color I’m looking for in my soap.
 Don’t get hung up on precise amounts.
 If you have a few flowers that’s fine; if you have a bunch to use, that’s great too.

 A jar full of forsythia blossoms smells heavenly, almost like a mixture of honeysuckle and jasmine.
-For this reason, I decided to scent my soap with some Jasmine Absolute that I bought from Mountain Rose Herbs.
+For this reason, I decided to scent my soap with some Jasmine Absolute that I’d had on hand for a while.
 It was the perfect choice at the time!

 However, Jasmine Absolute is on the very expensive side, especially these days.
 If it’s too expensive for your budget (and it normally is for mine too – I just happened to have some on hand I hadn’t used for another project) then you can leave this unscented or try adding lemongrass or your favorite essential oil instead.
 So, don’t feel like you have to break the bank to make this soap.
 Use what you have.

 Split your forsythia blossoms roughly in half.
 We’ll use part to make a water infusion (tea) and the rest to make an olive oil infusion to go in our soap.

 To make the tea: fill a small jar about half way with fresh blossoms.
 Pour simmering hot water over them until the jar is almost filled.
 Let cool to room temperature, then cap and store in the refrigerator, overnight.
 Strain right before using in the recipe.

 To make the oil infusion: Spread the rest of your fresh blossoms out on a clean towel or paper towels in a single layer.
 Let them wilt/dry overnight.
 They’ll look like this the next day: